mwangisam203/fastapi-blog-postgres/README.md

 - Supports forgot-password and reset-password pages.
 - Stores reset tokens hashed in the database.
 - Tracks a `likes` counter on post records.
-- Seeds the database with users, posts, and local profile images.
+- Seeds the database with users, posts, and profile images uploaded to S3.
-- Serves static assets from `static/` and uploaded profile images from `media/`.
+- Serves static assets from `static/` and profile image URLs from S3.
 - Returns JSON errors for `/api/...` routes and HTML error pages for browser routes.
+- Provides a `/health` endpoint that checks database connectivity.

 ## Tech Stack